 Get ready for a powerful flash of sunlight you will remember for the rest of your life

-Eclipse-chasing is all about maxing-out the minutes and seconds you will stand under the darkness of a Moon-shadow and experience Totality.
+Eclipse-chasing is all about maxing out the minutes and seconds that you will stand under the darkness of a Moon-shadow and experience Totality.

-But the most beautiful moment will last less than a second.
+But the most beautiful moment will last for less than a second.

-Welcome to the Diamond Ring, nature’s most mind-blowing milliseconds – and viewable on August 21.
+Welcome to the Diamond Ring, nature’s most mind-blowing milliseconds – and if you’re lucky with cloudless skies it’s viewable twice during every total solar eclipse, provided that you’re in the path of totality.

 About 10 seconds before Totality (or Second Contact, as it’s also known), beads of the only remaining visible sunlight pour through the valleys of the Moon.
 These are known as Baily’s Beads after the astronomer who first described them.